whatshap/whatshap/doc/guide.rst

     whatshap genotype --reference ref.fasta -o genotyped.vcf variants.vcf reads.bam

-If no input VCF file is available, whatshap can produce SNP calls that can be used as an input to the above mentioned genotyping commands.
+If no input VCF file is available, WhatsHap can produce SNP calls that can be used as an input to the above mentioned genotyping commands.
 This can be done by running::

     whatshap call ref.fasta input.bam -o variants.vcf

+If Nanopore reads are used for calling SNPs, it is recommended to add option --nanopore to the above command.